What is Stewardship?

 - Have the funds electronically transferred from your account to the All Souls checking account.
 This on-line option from your bank is sometimes listed as “Transfers,” “Electronic Funds Transfers,” or “Bill Pay.”
 You can specify the frequency of payment (e.g., monthly), the date on which the payment should be transferred, and the length of time that payments are to continue.
 Contact the church office, if needed, to get the correct information for the All Souls checking account.
 Note: Electronic bank transfers are ASUUC’s preferred method to receive donations, as there is no fee deducted from the amount donated to the church; however, a transaction fee may be charged to your personal bank account.
 Please check with your bank, as not all banks charge a fee.

-- Pay with your credit card using a mobile point-of-sale program such as PayPal.
+- Pay with your credit card using our congregational management system BREEZE or a mobile point-of-sale program such as PayPal.
 If you want to set up the payment online from your end, rather than making a payment at the church, check with the church office if you need specific account information.
 Note: These mobile point-of-sale programs usually deduct credit card fees from your payment; therefore, this is our church’s least preferred donation method.
 If possible, please consider adding the credit card fee to your payment to ensure that the church receives the full amount of your payment.

 The Legacy Circle honors those who have donated to the endowment fund in their last requests.
 Please join them and include All Souls in your Estate Plan.
 Contact your financial advisor or attorney to set up the paperwork.